-Next Review: 2026
+Next Review: Jan 2026

+Reg Charity No 1128565

-"WHISTLEBLOWING" POLICY
+Age UK North Cumbria "WHISTLEBLOWING" POLICY

-(Making a Disclosure in Interest)
+(Making a Disclosure in Public Interest)

 Introduction

-is committed to the highest standards of openness, probity and accountability.
-An important aspect of accountability and transparency is a mechanism to enable staff and other members of the Company to voice concerns in a responsible and effective manner.
-It is a fundamental term of every contract of employment that an employee will faithfully serve his or her employer and not disclose confidential information about the employer’s affairs.
-Nevertheless, where an individual discovers information which they believe shows serious malpractice or wrongdoing within the organisation then this information should be disclosed internally without fear of reprisal, and there should be arrangements to enable this to be done independently of line management (although in relatively minor instances the line manager would be the appropriate person to be told).
+UK North CumbriaAge UK North Cumbria is committed to the highest standards of openness, probity, and accountability.
+An important aspect of accountability and transparency is a mechanism to enable staff and other members of the Organisation to voice concerns in a responsible and effective manner.
+It is a fundamental term of every contract of employment that an employee will faithfully serve their employer and not disclose confidential information about the employer’s affairs.
+Nevertheless, where an individual discovers information which they believe shows serious malpractice or wrongdoing within the Organisation then this information should be disclosed internally without fear of reprisal, and there should be arrangements to enable this to be done independently of line management (although in relatively minor instances the line manager would be the appropriate person to be told).

 The Public Interest Disclosure Act, gives legal protection to employees against being dismissed or penalised by their employers as a result of publicly disclosing certain serious concerns.
-Age UK Carlisle and Eden has endorsed the provisions set out below to ensure that no members of staff should feel at a disadvantage in raising legitimate concerns.
+Age UK North CumbriaAge UK North Cumbria has endorsed the provisions set out below to ensure that no members of staff should feel at a disadvantage in raising legitimate concerns.

 It should be emphasised that this policy is intended to assist individuals who believe they have discovered malpractice or impropriety.
-It is not designed to question financial or business decisions taken by the organisation nor should it be used to reconsider any matters which have already been addressed under harassment, complaint, disciplinary or other procedures.
+It is not designed to question financial, or business decisions taken by the Organisation nor should it be used to reconsider any matters which have already been addressed under harassment, complaint, disciplinary or other procedures.

 Scope of Policy

-This policy is designed to enable employees of Age UK Carlisle and Eden to raise concerns internally and at a high level and to disclose information which the individual believes shows malpractice or impropriety.
+This policy is designed to enable employees of Age UK North CumbriaAge UK North Cumbria to raise concerns internally and at a high level, and to disclose information which the individual believes shows malpractice or impropriety.
 This policy is intended to cover concerns which are in the public interest and may at least initially be investigated separately but might then lead to the invocation of other procedures e.g. disciplinary.
 These concerns could include:

 Financial malpractice or impropriety or fraud